dvirgiln/dvirgiln.github.io/_posts/2019-03-26-spark-structured-streaming-output-modes.md

 | |[2019-03-26 09:01:00, 2019-03-26 09:02:00]|1     |1645.8400000000001|45      |
 ```

-As you can noticed by the different batches, all the windows are being written to the sink, even though some of the windows have not been updated during the that batch.
-This is the key feature of complete mode.
-With every record update, it writes everything, not just the updated rows.
+As you will notice by the different batches, all of the windows are being written to the sink, even though some of the windows have not been updated during that batch.
+This is the key feature of **complete** mode.
+With every record update, everything has been written again, not just the updated rows.

 ### Update Output Mode
-This is the console output generated when the output mode is set to update:
+This is the console output generated when the output mode is set to **update**:
 ```
 | -------------------------------------------
 | Batch: 3